 Most turquoise on the market today is lightly stabilised, which means that is has had a binding agent forced into the rock at high pressures.
 This is good for jewellery, as it hardens the rock and stabilises its colour - for our purposes, light stabilisation like this is not such an issue, though it might make the rock more difficult to crush.
 Sometimes however, producers also add dyes in with the binder - whether you want to buy lightly dyed turquoise is personal preference.
 The main thing to bear in mind is that stabilised turquoise will have slightly more of a wet look, even when it is not finished.
 As such, when purchasing it is best to compare actually wet stones, to give a better comparison.

 As an aside, the Sleeping Beauty mine was widely regarded as producing some of the best turquoise in the world, but it shifted production in 2012 to focus on industrial mining of copper - turquoise has aluminium and copper in the chemical structure, and is often a by-product of copper mining.
 Their turquoise is now very hard to find.
 The Kingman mine is still going, however the reduced production from Sleeping Beauty and other mines is responsible for the large increase in the price of turquoise over recent years.
-Fortunately some stocks of stone from Sleeping Beauty are still available, although it is expensive - see below.